 3 things you should look for in new headphones

 - Comfort.
-Chances are that you’ll spend a lot of time with your new headphones.
-Make sure that you have a good comfortable fit.
-It reduces the need for excessive volume.
+Chances are that you’ll spend a lot of time with your new headphones, and making sure that you have a good comfortable fit reduces the need for excessive volume.

 - Audio quality.
-The better the audio quality, the more you’ll enjoy your headphones.
-You won’t need to turn the volume up just to hear the details—and chances are good that they’ll have a longer useful life as well.
+The better the audio quality, the more you’ll enjoy them.
+You also won’t need to turn the volume up just to hear the details.

 I have a hearing loss – which headphones should I use?

-Some headphones can also be adjusted from an app to give you more sound frequencies and compensate for the particular details of your hearing loss.
+Some headphones can also be adjusted from an app to give you more sound frequencies and reflect your hearing loss.
 That way you don’t have to turn up all the sounds to hear the ones you are missing, but you can focus on the frequencies you need.

-If you’re not wearing hearing aids yet, we recommend that you get your hearing tested at a clinic and get a hearing aid trial before you invest in headphones—you might just improve your hearing enjoyment in more situations than you anticipated!
+If you’re not wearing hearing aids yet, we recommend that you get your hearing tested at a clinic and get a hearing aid trial.